Chief and Senior Resident accommodation

-We will then use the information provided on your application to allocate you a suitable room.
-We will consider your preferences, but ultimately your allocation will depend on the operational needs of the Residential Life service.
+The information you provide on your application will be used to allocate you a suitable room.
+Your allocation will depend on room availability and the operational needs of the Residential Life service.
 This means that you might not receive your preferred accommodation type or location.

 What if I leave the role?

 If you resign from your position as Chief or Senior Resident, you will need to move out of your room.
-You will be released from the tenancy from the last day of your employment or the date you vacate your room, whichever is later.
+You will be released from your accommodation contract (and refunded any overpaid fees) from the last day of your employment or the date you vacate your room, whichever is later.

 Student wardens in A2Dominion residences